 will God find the body to raise it?
 Will he collect all the atoms and molecules

-that composed their bodies at the time of death and put them back together?
-No,
+that composed their bodies and put them back together, only to transform it into

 1Pet 1-21